labintsev/ladd-and-weights/paper_en.md

 The images in the dataset were captured over grass and small trees areas of 5 different locations and 3 seasons.
 Lacmus dataset has more than 5000 annotated instances in 1552 images with annotations, including Pedestrian bounding boxes.
 For the real application, we are testing crop predictions and different input image sizes of yolo8.
-We found, that the best ratio of accuracy and performance has medium model size with large input size without cropping, just scaling input image.
+We found, that the best ratio of speed and accuracy has medium model size with large input size without cropping, just scaling input image.
 We hope the dataset boost both the research and development, that helps to save the lives of missing people.

 # Introduction